-The second study is focused on the theoretical framework developed in the first study and has as creating an integrated research project aimed to link the gaps in the literature on ideation, customer focus in NSD and customer adoption.
+The second study is focused on the theoretical framework developed in the first study and has as its goal to further examine and explain the notion of COI, as well as to refine the relationships outlined in the conceptual model in a qualitative setting.
+Based on the limitations outlined in the conclusions of the first study and the suggestions for future research, the second study is looking to bridge the described gaps and provide the evidence to support the propositions of the first study.
+The two studies are connected, with the second study being a logical continuation of the first one, creating an integrated research project aimed to link the gaps in the literature on ideation, customer focus in NSD and customer adoption.
 The second study is segmented into two components: a series of twenty interviews (Study 2.1) and a focus group with six research participants (Study 2.2).